exeBIOS/Linux/README.md

 # Linux

 > [!note]
-> In this repository you will find multiple Linux procedures to install and configure a service.
+> In this repository you will find multiple Linux procedures to install and configure different services and useful configurations procedures.

 ## 🐘 Debian GNU/Linux